About

 Can I store filled eclairs?

-Keep these filled eclairs on a parchment paper lined tray, in a single layer.
-Do not stack them.
-Let them freeze for about one hour.
-Once frozen, place them in an air-tight container, in layers if needed, separating each layer with parchment paper.
 Then put them back in the freezer.
-Filled eclairs can be kept for about 4 days like this.
+Filled eclair can be kept for about 4 days like this.
 But they do lose their freshness with time.

 To defrost, keep the eclairs at room temp. for about 1 hour until they thaw out, and then they are ready to be served.
+The pastry will be soft as they lose the texture of the crust after being filled.

-Unfilled eclair shells – can be frozen in an air-tight container for up to 1 month.
+• Unfilled eclair shells – Can be frozen in an air-tight container for up to 1 month.

-Chocolate glaze – can be stored for up to 1 week in the fridge.
+• Chocolate glaze – Can be stored for up to 1 week in the fridge.

-Filled and glazed eclairs – for up to 4 days in the freezer (maybe even longer, but the eclairs will continue to lose freshness with time).
+• Filled and glazed eclairs – For up to 4 days in the freezer (maybe even longer, but the eclairs will continue to lose freshness with time).

-Timeline for making these classic chocolate eclairs
+Timeline for making eclairs

-The day before:
+The day before

-Make 1 1/2 batches of the vanilla pastry cream or chocolate pastry cream.
+Make 1 ½ batches of the vanilla pastry cream or chocolate pastry cream.
 OR make 1 batch of each, if you’d like a mix of vanilla and chocolate.

-On the day you’re serving the chocolate eclairs:
+On the day you’re serving the chocolate eclairs

-Bake the eclairs (or you can bake them ahead of time and freeze as well).
+Let the choux pastry dough come to room temperature.
+Pipe and bake the eclairs (or you can bake them ahead of time and freeze as well).

 While the eclairs are cooling, prepare the pastry cream by transferring it into pastry bags.
 Also, prepare the chocolate glaze and keep it warm.